 Become a catalyst for change guided by leading experts in sustainability

 Over 10 weeks you’ll take weekly actions for sustainability, practice reflective learning through weekly journaling on the challenges you face and be empowered to become a catalyst for change.
-At the end of the course, you’ll submit an assessment which is marked and graded by academic experts from The Open University.
+At the end of the course, you’ll submit an assessment which is marked and graded by subject matter experts.

 The course is designed by Dr Victoria Hands, Director of Sustainability at The Open University, who is an experienced sustainability practitioner with a PhD in implementing sustainable development.
 You’ll learn how to be inspired by nature, remain optimistic and share ‘facts with feeling’ to deliver impactful change.